The 25 lawsuits Arizona has filed against Trump: What to know | Phoenix New Times

 What it’s about: The lawsuit was filed in Rhode Island by 19 state attorneys general.
 Since the Trump administration took office, Mayes has criticized its dismantling of the Department of Health and Human Services by firing thousands of federal health workers and shuttering vital programs like the Low-Income Energy Assistance Program and Head Start, which Mayes called “lifelines for Arizonans.”
 Additionally, HHS Secretary Robert F. Kennedy Jr. consolidated 28 agencies overseen by HHS into just 15, which led to mass layoffs.

-“By firing public health workers en masse, the Trump administration would shutter child care centers, halt life-saving cancer research and skyrocket costs for state and local health agencies across the country that would have to foot the bill,” Mayes said in a statement after the injunction ruling.
+“By firing public health workers en masse, the Trump administration would shutter child care centers, halt life-saving cancer research and skyrocket costs for state and local health agencies across the country that would have to foot the bill,” Mayes said in a statement after the July 18 ruling to uphold the injunction.
 “We will hold him accountable.”

 click to enlarge Donald Trump speaking into a microphone